Priya Raman

-Priya Raman (born 18 June) is an Indian actress, television presenter, and producer known for her work in Malayalam, Telugu, Tamil, and Kannada cinema, as well as Malayalam and Tamil television serials.
+Priya Raman (born 18 June 1974) is an Indian actress, television presenter, and producer known for her work in Malayalam, Telugu, Tamil, and Kannada cinema, as well as Malayalam and Tamil television serials.
 She made her film debut in 1993 with Valli, produced by Rajinikanth, and entered the Malayalam film industry the same year with Arthana, directed by I. V. Sasi.
 In Telugu, she is known for her work in Subha Sankalpam (1995).

 She gained recognition for her lead role in the Tamil television series Sembaruthi and for hosting the third season of the game show Genes on Zee Tamil.

 Film career

-Malayalam director Joshiy cast her as an airforce pilot in 1993 in Sainyam with Mammootty.
+Malayalam director Joshiy cast her as an air force pilot in 1993 in Sainyam with Mammootty.

-Besides films, she has also appeared in a number of Tamil and Malayalam television serials like the Tamil serial Durga, Malayalam T.V serial Kavyanjali produced by of Balaji Telefilms (as "Anjali"), Swarnamayooram, Pavakoothu and Orma (as "Girly").
-She have acted in Zee Tamil serial, Sembaruthi.
-She also hosts a celebrity reality game show called Genes in the same channel.
+She has also appeared in a number of Tamil and Malayalam television serials like the Tamil serial Durga, Malayalam serial Kavyanjali produced by of Balaji Telefilms (as "Anjali"), Swarnamayooram, Pavakoothu and Orma (as "Girly").
+She have acted in Zee Tamil serial Sembaruthi.
+She also hosts a celebrity reality game show called Genes on the same channel.